 The 350 seat Suffolk Theater is a unique Art Deco movie theater located on Main Street in historic downtown Riverhead, Long Island.
-R Thomas Short, of the New York firm, Harde and Short, was the original architect.
+The original architect was R Thomas Short, of the New York firm Harde and Short.

 Mr. Short's legacy includes eleven movie theaters on Long Island.
 Notably, The Suffolk Theater is the last remaining movie house built by R Thomas Short and is also the last remaining large art deco theater on Long Island.
 The theater was built as a National Recovery Act project for the Century Theater circuit chain.